KAlikhanov/College-Placement-Model/README.md

 ### Source:
 [Data Source.](https://www.kaggle.com/datasets/tejashvi14/engineering-placements-prediction?select=collegePlace.csv)

+### About the Data:
+The data consists of 2966 rows and 8 columns.
+In the data there is some basic information such as age, gender, and cumulative GPA.
+There is also more inteesting data such as number of internships, whether or not the student lives in a hostel, or has a history of failing a class, whether or not they got placed, what stream they are in.
+Stream stands for Science, Technology, Religion, Engineering, Arts and Mathematics, and basically equates to their education field.
+This data is specifically on the engineering course at this college which explains why the different education fields present are what they are.
+You might ask yourself, what is placement?
+Students who are at the end of their college degree have chances to get a job from a partnership between the college and a company, landing this job is placement.

 ### Results:
 The best model ended up being a random forest model where PCA was not used.